 If I receive a JMMF when will I be paid?

 This is a reimbursement programme.
 Awardees will receive their funding after they have provided their written report.

 The 600-word report, which must be received within two months following the event, can cover any aspect of your attendance such as a summary of the event, a description of a particular workshop, a favourite place you visited (in the case of field trips), etc. The editor of the Journal and Newsletter will receive a copy of your report and may make arrangements with you for it to be published.

 I have never received a Jane Morse award before – what are my chances?

 The Jane Morse Scholarship Fund Committee strives to make awards based on the quality of each application.
 However, the Committee is likely to give preference to first time applicants.

 Who is on the JMMF Committee?

 The Chairman, Treasurer and Secretary of The Beatrix Potter Society and one other Society Member.

-Applications for financial assistance to attend Beatrix Potter in New London on the Thames River Symposium in June 2017 are being accepted.
+Applications for financial assistance to attend 2018 September International Study Conference to be held in the UK are being accepted.